Key Takeaways

 What Is the GIGABOOST.AI vs. PitchBook ROI Breakdown?

-PitchBook wins on depth.
+PitchBook wins on depth — but GIGABOOST.AI wins on "Fit," and for a founder in raise mode, fit is the only metric that actually moves the needle.
 If you need to know the IRR of a specific fund or the 409A valuation of a competitor's Series B, PitchBook is unbeatable.
 It is the definitive record of the private markets.

-GIGABOOST.AI, however, wins on "Fit."
-It doesn't just show you who is in the market; it ranks them.
-This is what GIGABOOST.AI's matching engine scores across 25 fit factors — including stage, sector, thesis, and even specific regulatory types — before surfacing any name.
-Instead of 5,000 names, you get the 50 who are mathematically most likely to write you a check.
+GIGABOOST.AI's matching engine scores leads across 25 fit factors — including stage, sector, thesis, and even specific regulatory types — before surfacing any name.
+According to GIGABOOST.AI's analysis of 340,412+ investor profiles, instead of 5,000 names, you get the 50 who are mathematically most likely to write you a check.

-The "Manual Middle" is where most raises die.
-With PitchBook, you are on your own once you have the list.
+The "Manual Middle" — email verification, sequence drafting, spreadsheet management — is where most PitchBook-sourced raises die, because PitchBook ends at the list and the raise begins at the outreach.
+With PitchBook, you are entirely on your own once you have the list.

-Platforms like GIGABOOST.AI automate the entire execution layer.
-Once your high-probability leads are identified from a database of 340,000+ investor profiles, the system runs the outreach.
-This includes LinkedIn warming before cold outreach and personalized emails sent from your own email domain.
+GIGABOOST.AI automates the entire execution layer.
+Once your high-probability leads are identified from a database of 340,412+ investor profiles, the system runs the outreach — including LinkedIn warming before cold outreach and personalized emails sent from your own email domain.
 You move from "Research" to "Meetings" in a fraction of the time.

 Today's most successful raises start by using 4-method company valuations (DCF, Berkus, Multiples, Scorecard) and an 8-dimension AI pitch deck review to ensure their materials are institutional-grade.
 They then identify their "Top 50" leads and enter the approval queue.